 Overused Running Gag: In case it isn't already clear, the Rick James line.
 And not by the show, by the fans.

-Poe's Law: One of the factors in Dave Chappelle's Creator Backlash was the realization that a significant chunk of his audience was racist white people taking the racial stereotyping at face value and/or just being titillated by hearing the word "nigger" a lot.
+Poe's Law: One of the factors in Dave Chappelle's Creator Backlash was the realization that a significant chunk of his audience was ignorant (and often racist) white people taking the racial stereotyping at face value and/or just being titillated by hearing the word "nigger" a lot.